Manikranth/manikranth/README.md

 ## 📫 Summon Me Via

 Need a digital exorcism for your infrastructure?
-Want help training an AI that won't plot against humanity?
+Want help with digital invitations that don't get lost in spam folders?
 Just want to chat?

 - 💼 [LinkedIn](https://linkedin.com/in/manikranth-bheemineni-49aa6292) (for the professional summoning)
 - 📧 Email: manikranth.bheemineni@gmail.com (for the direct incantation)